Southwest Airlines Co. (LUV) Shares Up Despite Recent Market Volatility

 Southwest Airlines Co.
-(NYSE: LUV)’s stock price has increased by 1.75 compared to its previous closing price of 29.63. however, the company has experienced a 0.23% increase in its stock price over the last five trading days.
+(NYSE: LUV)’s stock price has increased by 1.21 compared to its previous closing price of 31.44.
+However, the company has seen a gain of 7.43% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/14/23 that Southwest Outlines Plan to Handle Severe Weather Problems

 Is It Worth Investing in Southwest Airlines Co.
 (NYSE: LUV) Right Now?